SoCTAssist Developer Guide

 • 2a.
 The student with the given NUSNET ID does not exist.

 • 2a1.
-Homework Tracker shows error message: Student not found.
+SoCTAssist shows error message: Student not found.

 Use case ends.